Store Hours

 What's my planting zone?

-If the soil is warm and pliable, consider planting your flower, veggie, or fruit seeds directly into your garden.
+If the soil is pliable and warm, consider planting your fruit, flower, or vegetable seeds directly into your garden.
 This is called the "direct sow" method.
-Plant after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
+Plant after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed package for how and when to sow seeds.
+Consult your seed packet for how and when to sow seeds.

 Do I have to harden off my seedlings before planting them outside?